Free and Hanseatic City of Hamburg

-The Senate's innovation policy is based on the InnovationsAllianz (Innovation Alliance), an initiative jointly operated by Hamburg political institutions, businesses, and research centres.
-The goal of the initiative is to improve parameters for innovation and to evolve the metropolitan region Hamburg into a leading region of innovation in Europe till 2020.
-Hamburg's Regional Innovation Strategy 2020 is developed, adjusted, and implemented in an alliance composed of all participating innovation actors.
+The Senate's innovation policy is based on the Innovation Alliance for Hamburg, which is jointly run by Hamburg politicians, industry and science.
+The aim of this initiative is to improve the framework conditions for innovation and to develop Hamburg and its metropolitan region into one of the leading innovation regions in Europe by 2020.
+Hamburg's Regional Innovation Strategy 2020 will be jointly developed, aligned and implemented, in alliance with the innovation players.

-The strategy’s groundwork is formed by the Hamburg clusters in the areas of life sciences, logistics, aerospace, media & IT, renewable energy, health management, creative industries, maritime economy, and finance.
-Within the InnovationsAllianz, they function as strategic fields of specialisation in terms of a Smart Specialisation Strategy.
+The strategy is based on the Hamburg clusters in the fields of life sciences, logistics, aviation, media & IT, renewable energy, healthcare, creative industries and maritime economy.
+Within the Innovation Alliance, these clusters function as the strategic areas of specialisation for a Smart Specialisation Strategy.

-To develop and support technology centres, the InnovationsAllianz was founded as an umbrella initiative that will successively establish a network of research and innovation parks (FuI-Parks) along the lines of different focal points.
-These FuI-Parks are facilities and commercial areas for technology and knowledge transfer in which business and science can conduct application-oriented research and development.
-Current examples are the Technologiezentrum EnergieCampus Bergedorf, the Innovationszentrum (Inkubator) Bahrenfeld and the InnovationCampus for Green Technologies Harburg.
+In order to create and promote technology centres, an initiative has been set up under the umbrella of the InnovationsAllianz Hamburg to successively establish a network of research and innovation parks (R&I parks) in Hamburg on selected topics.
+R&D parks are facilities and industrial sites for the transfer of technology and knowledge, in which industry and science conduct application-oriented research and development.
+Current examples include the Technologiezentrum EnergieCampus in Bergedorf, the Innovationszentrum (Inkubator) in Bahrenfeld and the InnovationsCampus for Green Technologies in Harburg.

-The following additional measures for innovation promotion were set:
+The following additional measures to promote innovation have been launched:

-- The Programm für Innovation (PROFI) run by the IFB is funding plans for industrial research and experimental development with up to 500,000 Euro per project.
-The funding serves as a means for businesses to faster develop more economic product and process innovations and fosters FuI-networks between different businesses as well as between businesses and research institutions.
+- The IFB's ‘PROFI’ innovation programme funds industrial research and experimental development projects by providing up to 500,000 euros per project.
+The funding is intended to enable companies to develop more economically viable product and process innovations more quickly and to strengthen the R&D networks between companies, as well as between companies and research institutions.